setzstone/aiacid/entropia-faq.md

 <img align="center" width="1024px" src="data/hyperdimensional-palimpsest.png" alt="Hyperdimensional Palimpsest">

-The Megaverse is a Hyperdimensional Palimpsest (Full Experiment Findings to be Published)
+The Megaverse Can be Considered a Manifestation of the Hyperdimensional Palimpsest (Full Experiment Findings to be Published)

 ## Questions About The Hyperdimensional Palimpsest